cryptoouf-blog/coordinape-french/new-feature-regift.md

 # New Feature: Re-Gifting

 The latest version of Coordinape includes a new concept: Re-Gifting.
 This feature will allow contributors to decide what percentage of their GIVE they would like to keep or burn.
-This lets people distribute GIVE in a more flexible way, and removes confusion around opt-in / opt-out decisions.
+Re-gifting lets people distribute their recieved GIVE in a more flexible way, and removes confusion around opt-in / opt-out decisions.

 We have built this as a proof of concept, with simple choices, and encourage those that find it useful to try it out.